-A#5.
-An automated pH adjustment system should have an installed cost well below $100k.
+A#4.
+An automated pH adjustment system should have an installed cost between $15k-$75k (depending on size).
 When comparing quotes you need to pay attention to what is and isn’t included.
 For instance, if its a skid mounted system you will need a lift station to collect ww from the drains and pump it up to the skid.
 Is the lift station tank, pumps, controls, valves, and piping to get the water to the skid included?
 What about plumbing from the skid to the discharge point?
 Shipping, installation, startup, etc?
 You also want to make sure the equipment they offer is well suited to the application, I’ve seen drinking water equipment installed in brewery wastewater applications and it fails almost immediately.

 If the price is too steep, I can help you phase in a system, starting with a manual system then upgrading to automated over time as patience and cash flow allows.

-A#6.
+A#5.
 Here is my typical response when various technology providers contact me.
-When looking at various technologies I always say anything is technically possible, the issue for a brewer is financial.
+When looking at various technologies I always say anything is technically possible, the issue for a brewer is financial- and often space.
 Can they afford it?
 Do they have space for it?
 Do they have the skills, desire, and patience to operate it?
 The answer to that set of questions is almost always no, no, no.

-Another issue to consider, rough numbers here: There are 6500 breweries in the US (maybe 7000 now?).
-6000 of them are very small (<1000 bbls/yr), so that leaves at most 500 breweries big enough for something like this.
-75% of those don’t have any wastewater restrictions, so now we’re down to 125 or so in the whole country and there are other technology providers competing for this numbers already.
+Another issue to consider, rough numbers here: There are 9000+ breweries in the US.
+8000 of them are very small (<1000 bbls/yr), so that leaves at most 1000 breweries big enough for something like this.
+75% of those don’t have any wastewater restrictions, so now we’re down to 250 or so in the whole country and there are other technology providers competing for this numbers already.
 Just a little reality check.

-I usually give the first hour for free as I get acquainted with your project, then I charge $100 per hour for services with a $500 minimum on all projects after that first hour.
-Most of my projects have a total fee between $500 and $6000.
-I bill on the 15th of the month with net 30 day terms.
+We usually give the first hour for free as we get acquainted with your project, then charge $150 per hour for services.
+Most projects have a total fee between $500 and $6000.
+We invoice on the 15th of the month with 30 day terms.

-Email works best for me for the first contact (use the contact form below).
+Email works best for the first contact, use the Contact form below.
 Thank you very much.